Annapurna Base Camp Trek 7 Days

 Note:

-Permit Requirements for the ABC trek
+Permit Requirements for the ABC Trek

 As the trekking destination is inside the Annapurna Conservation Area, it requires a permit from the Nepal government for tourists.
-You need to have a TIMS card and ACAP (Annapurna Conservation Area Permit) which you can receive at the Tourism Information Center in Pokhara.
+You need to have a TIMS card and ACAP (Annapurna Conservation Area Permit ) which you can receive at the Tourism Information Center in Pokhara.
 For issuing the permit, you need to bring the following documents:

-• Passport
+• Passport Copy

 • Insurance

-• 2 photographs (pp-size)
+• 2 photographs (Pp-size)

 We can provide permits and essential documents if you contact us before arriving in Nepal.
 It is important to know that a TIMS card and permits are only valid for a single entry.
 If you want to enter the area again, you need to issue another TIMS card and permit.

-Trekking Equipments for Annapurna Base Camp Trek
+Trekking Equipment for Annapurna Base Camp Trek:

 Trekking the Himalayas of Nepal requires careful consideration of essential trekking equipment.
 Even more, if you are trekking to the base camp of Annapurna, you need to prepare yourself thoroughly.

 This trek is accessible for both older people and children.
 There is a very low chance of getting altitude sickness so, with minimal care and caution, anyone can easily complete this trek.
-This trek offers a unique view of Rhododendrons-filled hills as well as an enchanting view of the high Himalayas, which is a perfect spot to fill the thirsty minds of youths.
+This trek offers a unique view of Rhododendrons-filled hills as well as an enchanting view of the high Himalayas, which is a perfect spot to fill the thirsty mind of youths.

 Yes, you must have an ACAP ( Annapurna Conservation Area Permit ) permit which costs US$ 30 per person.
 The officials will check your permit and other necessary documents at the entry point.
 Similarly, this permit lasts until you leave Annapurna Area.